 Two complex diagnostic cases of autistic spectrum or Aspergers versus narcissism

 I'd love your feedback on these cases, both of which were written in as comments to this article.

-Note that I treat many cases where narcissism is involved and have far less experience clinically with regard to autistic spectrum and Asperger's cases, so I very much value what I have been learning from your comments.
+Note that I treat many cases where narcissism is involved.
+I have far less experience clinically with autistic spectrum/Asperger's cases, so I very much value what I have been learning from your comments.

 I look forward to reading what neuroscience research finds in the way of biological clues as to why narcissism and Asperger's seem linked.